 Johanna Zelman is the office managing partner for FordHarrison's Hartford, Connecticut office.

-Johanna has litigated matters and successfully defended public and private sector employers and governments before the United States Court of Appeals for the Second Circuit, the United States District Court for the District of Connecticut, the Southern and Eastern Districts of New York and the Connecticut Supreme, Appellate and Superior Courts.
-She has also represented employers and school districts before various state and federal administrative agencies, including the Equal Employment Opportunities Commission, the Connecticut Commission on Human Rights and Opportunities, the Connecticut State Department of Education the Connecticut Freedom of Information Commission, the Connecticut Workers' Compensation Commission and the Department of Labor.
+Johanna’s litigation experience is extensive.
+She has litigated and successfully defended her clients before a multitude of state and federal appellate and trial courts, including the United States Court of Appeals for the Second and Ninth Circuits, the United States District Courts for the District of Connecticut, the Northern, Southern, and Eastern Districts of New York, the District of Massachusetts, and the District of Maine, the Connecticut Supreme, Appellate, and Superior Courts, and the New York Supreme Court, Appellate Division, and Court of Appeals.
+She has also represented employers and school districts before various state and federal administrative agencies, including the Equal Employment Opportunities Commission, the United States Department of Labor, the United States Department of Education Office of Civil Rights, the United States Department of Justice Office of Civil Rights, the Connecticut Commission on Human Rights and Opportunities, the Connecticut State Department of Education, the Connecticut Freedom of Information Commission, the Connecticut Workers' Compensation Commission, the Connecticut and New York Departments of Labor, and the New York State and New York City Divisions of Human Rights.

 Honors & Awards